DLinIoTedge/dltrainBook/Tool-Set/TF/Readme.md

 Machine is Ubuntu OS 22.04

- 1. How to bring up Virtual Environment
+ 1. How to bring up Virtual Environment ? ( Anaconda can be instead of Virtual Environment  )
  2. How to bring up Tensorflow 2.0
  3. How to bring up Python 3 and Tensorflow 2.0  enabled Keras
  4. How to bring up Python 3 enabled Jupyter Notebook